Popular Football Betting Markets Explained — How They Work

 European Handicap

-For example, EH -1 for Man United at home against Brighton means the game starts at 0-1 for the visitors.
-So Brighton have a theoretical 1 goal headstart.
+For example, EH -1 for Man United at home against Brighton means the score starts at 0-1 for the visitors.
+So Brighton have a virtual 1 goal headstart.
 Here’s every scenario for this bet:

 Losing bet scenarios: